PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-10 04:08:28
+Last updated: 2024-04-10 04:09:03
-Random Quote: Weakness is not in us, it is what we have outside. - Professor
+Random Quote: Your pain defines who you are but it no longer holds power on you - Noah